Chapter 12 SPC Charts for Rare Events

 where \(\bar{x}\) is the average number of opportunities between cases.

-To obtain the number-between variable, we calculate the differences between the indices of cases (remember to first sort the data in time order).
+To obtain the number-between variable, we calculate the differences between the indices of the cases.
+As always, the data must first be sorted in time order.

 # get indices of asphyxia cases